-I do my best not to isolate.
-I come out of my room.
-I come out of my hiding place.
-Every day I reach out somehow – via social media, text, through an online forum, in some form I connect with someone.
+Do your best not to isolate.
+If I’m feeling low, instead of hiding, I come out of my room.
+Even though I am mostly housebound due to epilepsy (no driving), every day I reach out somehow – via social media, text, through an online forum, in some form I connect with someone.
 It’s not to talk about depression, it’s simply with the purpose of connecting to another human being, even if that person is a stranger.
 It reminds me that I am not alone.

 - Play music – the uplifting, happy kind

 Have songs that you associate with good memories?
 Music that makes you want to dance?
 Let it bring you out of your funk.